GiuliaGhisolfi/ConditionalGANs/README.md

 ├── train_obj.ipynb                   # Jupyter Notebook for training using dataset with objects
 ```

+### Notebooks Overview

+- **Training the Model with Custom Parameters**
+  - **`train_no_obj.ipynb`** - This notebook demonstrates how to train the Conditional GAN model on a dataset without objects.
+You can visualize the training process and adjust hyperparameters to experiment with custom configurations if you want to train the model from scratch or fine-tune it further.
+  - **`train_obj.ipynb`** - Similar to `train_no_obj.ipynb`, this notebook trains the model on a dataset containing background objects.
+It also allows for hyperparameter adjustments, providing flexibility to adapt the model to different scenarios.

+- **Testing the Pretrained Model with Selected Parameters**
+  - **`test_no_obj.ipynb`** - This notebook tests the pretrained model on a dataset without objects, using the best hyperparameter configuration selected from training.
+It includes visualization of generated frames and an option to recursively generate extended sequences.
+  - **`test_obj.ipynb`** - Tests the pretrained model on the dataset containing objects, again using the optimal parameter configuration chosen.
+Visuals of generated frames versus true frames are provided for evaluation.

+**To run these notebooks:**
+Add the `saved_model` and `data` folders to `ConditionalGANs/ConditionalGANs`.
+- `saved_model` is required only for testing notebooks.
+- `data` is required for both training and testing notebooks.

+If you need access to the `saved_model` and `data` folders, please feel free to contact me.

 ## Setting up the environment
 1. Clone the repository:
     ```bash